animumai/stretch_nav2_offloaded/README.md

 The *stretch_nav2* package provides the standard ROS 2 navigation stack (Nav2) with its launch files.
 This package utilizes slam_toolbox and Nav2 to drive Stretch around a mapped space.

-Make sure to have ROS2 humble installed and create a workspace directory:
+Make sure to have ROS2 humble installed and create a workspace directory (I use *ament_ws* but you can use another name):

 ```bash
 source /opt/ros/humble/setup.bash